mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ###Drone's Cream voice app

-In this workshop you will create a voice assistant app for the fictional but awesome online ice cream shop Drone's Cream.
+In this workshop you will create a voice assistant app for FINN.no's amazing new service: Ice cream cones delivered via drone, called Drone's Cream.

-Drone's Cream's value proposition is quite simple. _"We deliver the world's best ice cream by drone"_.
-To be able to fully exploit the ice cream hunger of the world they need to be able to take orders by voice from over heated people stuck outside in the sun.
+Drone's Cream's value proposition is quite simple. _"We deliver the world's best ice cream to you immediately after you order it"_.
+To be able to fully exploit the ice cream hunger of the world we need to be able to take orders by voice from over heated people stuck outside in the sun.

 The task is split into two parts.
 For the first part you need to set up a voice assistant app with both static and dynamic answers without hooking up to a separate backend.
 In part two you will have to connect the app from part one to a Node.js backend provided to you.